choralakari/choralakari-archive/others/ai_assisted_poems.md

 but it cannot sever.

 ---
-18. Be My True Friend (Incipit: Hey!
+**18\.
+Be My True Friend** (Incipit: Hey!
 Are you a good friend?
 Are you a True Friend?
 A friend that will never leave me?
 It is you?)
 Poetic adaptation of a declamation piece; Meter: 11.11.11.11 (amphibrachic)

 Are you a true friend who will never let go—